ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

       ./infer -i output.mln -e test.db -r inference_results.results -f queries

 Check the inference_results.results file for the final probabilities of classification.
+Copy the inference_results.results file and place it inside Project/Alchemy folder

 To compare the final results with Base Classifier and Relation Classifier, run the results.py file present in this folder.